Paul von Hindenburg

 In 1925, Hindenburg returned to public life to become the second elected president of the Weimar Republic.
 Opposed to Hitler and the Nazi Party, Hindenburg nonetheless played a major role in the instability that resulted in their rise to power.
-After twice dissolving the Reichstag in 1932, Hindenburg agreed in January 1933 to appoint Hitler as chancellor in coalition with the German National People's Party.
-In response to the February 1933 Reichstag fire, Hindenburg approved the Reichstag Fire Decree which suspended various civil liberties.
-He likewise signed the Enabling Act of 1933 which gave the Nazi regime emergency powers.
+After twice dissolving the Reichstag in 1932, Hindenburg reluctantly agreed in January 1933 to appoint Hitler as chancellor in coalition with the German National People's Party.
+In response to the February 1933 Reichstag fire, Hindenburg approved the Reichstag Fire Decree, which suspended various civil liberties.
+He likewise signed the Enabling Act of 1933, which gave the Nazi regime emergency powers.
 After Hindenburg died the following year, Hitler combined the presidency with the chancellery before declaring himself Führer (lit.
 'Leader') of Germany and transforming the country into a totalitarian dictatorship.